overlay-market/OIPs/notes/note-2.md

 ### Queueing Position Builds

 To prevent this scenario, users building positions on an Overlay market at times between oracle fetches must receive the value of the feed at the next oracle fetch, such that \\( P(t) = P(i+\gamma) \\).
-From a UX perspective, this is a bit cumbersome given it takes at worst \\( \gamma \\) blocks for your trade to settle and your settlement price for building a position can vary within that timeframe.
+From a UX perspective, this is a bit cumbersome given it takes at worst \\( \gamma \\) blocks for your position to settle and your settlement price for building a position can vary within that timeframe.
 However, update intervals of 10 min for \\( \gamma \\) are not terrible and most users will likely choose to build positions close to the end of the update interval to minimize "slippage".

-From an implementation perspective, settling the price for all positions in the prior update interval is relatively easy to accomplish, as the first user to build a trade in the next update interval sets the price for all positions in the prior interval.
+From an implementation perspective, settling the price for all positions in the prior update interval is relatively easy to accomplish, as the first user to build a position in the next update interval sets the price for all positions in the prior interval.
 This is flash loan resistant as long as the price update happens prior to position entry.
 For redundancy, we can use [keepers](https://docs.keep3r.network/keepers) over slightly longer time horizons than \\( \gamma \\) (gas considerations here) to settle outstanding positions in the event a particular market does not see substantial volume.

 ### Settling on Unwind

 Notice, however, this "free" minting can only occur when *building* a position.
 For unwinding an existing position, the user has already chosen to go long or short so can only save a portion of their loss or gain given their knowledge of the spot market within the current update interval.
 Since changes to the 1h TWAP within a 10 minute update interval \\( \epsilon_{\mathrm{TWAP}} \\) are approximately 1/6 of any spot changes, these deviations on Overlay market prices will likely be relatively small for a 10 minute candle on a larger market when compared to 1h TWAP changes over multiple \\( \Delta \\) windows for the position.
 Thus, from a UX perspective, it is likely best to let the user settle their *exit* price at \\( P(i) \\).
-Otherwise traders would be forced to unwind a position in two transactions, the trade and then a future withdraw of settled OVL funds from the contract.
+Otherwise users would be forced to unwind a position in two transactions, the position and then a future withdraw of settled OVL funds from the contract.

 ## Considerations